What Is The Procrastination Bulldozer Method For Time Management?

 - If you consider the task boring or unpleasant, find ways to make it more pleasant, such as listening to music you enjoy, watching a show while you work, or giving yourself a small reward to look forward to.

-- If you feel the need to do a task perfectly, do a “first draft” where you allow yourself to simply focus on getting the task finished; know that you can always adjust or redo it later, but it is often much easier to work from a draft than it is to work from nothing.
+- If you experience the need to do a task perfectly, do a “first draft” where you allow yourself to simply focus on getting the task finished.
+Know that you can always adjust or redo it later, but it is often much easier to work from a draft than it is to work from nothing.

 Online therapy for procrastination and productivity

-If you feel that procrastination is negatively affecting your life, you may consider finding professional support in the form of online therapy.
-With online therapy through a service like BetterHelp, you can be matched with a therapist who is familiar with situations just like yours.
-They can offer you expert insight and techniques that you can use to improve your symptoms, and it can all happen from the comfort and convenience of your own home.
+If procrastination is negatively affecting your life, you may consider seekingprofessional support in the form of online therapy.
+With virtual therapy through a service like BetterHelp, you can be matched with a therapist who has experience helping individuals overcome procrastination.
+They can offer you expert insight and techniques to identify and address the challenges you’re experiencing, and the therapy process can take place from the comfort and convenience of your own home.

-Additionally, research has shown that, not only is online therapy more affordable and accessible than in-person therapy, but it is also just as effective for offering long-term treatments of a range of mental health conditions.
-This means that you do not have to sacrifice quality of care for convenience.
+Additionally, research has shown that not only is online therapy more affordable and reachable than in-person therapy, but it is also just as effective at offering long-term treatment for a range of mental health conditions.
+This means that you do not have to sacrifice quality of care for convenience, as online care can be just as helpful as traditional face-to-face therapy.

 What is the procrastination bulldozer method?